oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ### Hands On Lab - Step 4: Create the Web Application

-### Hands On Lab - Step 5: Add List and retrieve BO data
+### Hands On Lab - Step 5: Add List Component and retrieve BO data

 ### Hands On Lab - Step 6: Add filter from external service